 As of Mar 31, 2013, AT&T had $3.9 billion in cash and cash

 equivalents.
 The company had long-term debt (including current

-For 2013, AT&T expects to witness revenue growth of more than
+For 2013, AT&T expects to witness revenue growth aided by

 Another Major Telecom Stock